Sekolah Menengah Kebangsaan Anderson: Student demographics

-Extra-curriculum
+Extra-curricular activities

 Sport Houses

 The student body is currently sorted into six sport houses.
 Students represent their sport houses in the school's annual Sports Day competitions.
 The school celebrated its 100th year Sports Day on 7 July 2018.
 One of the earlier sport houses, Sultan, was introduced to honour His Royal Highness, the Sultan of Perak.
 Named after the Anderson's longest serving principal, Mr. C.F.C.
 Ayre, is Ayre.
 The red house of Anderson, Whitfield was named after another principal who made significant changes, Mr. L. D. Whitfield.
 Andersonians are very proud of their alma mater.
 Thus they named a sport house School and took Anderson's school colour.
 Parr was named after Colonel C.W.C.
 Parr, the British Resident of Perak in 1923.
 The High Commissioner, Sir John Anderson, whom the school was named after, unveiled the memorial which was erected in memory of J.W.W Birch, Perak's first British Resident.
 In honour of this, a sport house took the name Birch.